imxade/Svelte-template/about/about.md

 ## About Me 👨‍💻

 Hello <span class="wave">👋</span>
 I'm **Rituraj**, and tech is my dose of dopamine.
-As an open-source enthusiast, I love collaborating and writing code that's future-proof code for humans because turing machine don’t have preferences but humans do.
+As an open-source enthusiast, I love collaborating and build resilient abstractions for humans as unlike machines they do have preferences.
 I’m also passionate about automating tasks that don’t fully tap into human creativity, aiming for a life where jobs don’t define our worth.
 Artificial Intelligence can help make that a reality.

 It’d be awesome to see functional programming getting more attention.